 Licence conditions to be imposed Licence condition details Retail closure period Section 11A of the Liquor Act 2007 applies to this licence.
-Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours between 04:00 AM and 10:00 AM during each consecutive period of 24 hours.
-The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence.
-Restricted trading & Restricted trading & NYE (std) Consumption on premises NYE (std) Good Friday 12:00 noon-10:00 PM Christmas Day 12:00 noon-10:00 PM December 31st Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is the later Note Trading is allowed after midnight into the early morning of Good Friday and Christmas Day if authorised by an extended trading authorisation.
-Trading must cease at the time specified under the authorisation.
-The latest time that can be specified is 5.00 AM
+Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours between 01:30 AM AM and 07:30 AM during each consecutive period of 24 hours.
+The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence Restricted trading Retail sales & NYE (std) Good Friday: Normal trading December 24th: Normal trading Monday to Saturday, 10:00 AM to 12:00 midnight on a Sunday Christmas Day: Normal trading December 31st: Normal trading Monday to Saturday, 10:00 AM to 12:00 midnight on a Sunday Restricted trading & NYE (std) Drink on-premises authorisation Good Friday 12:00 noon - 10:00 PM Christmas Day 12:00 noon - 10:00 PM December 31 st Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is the later Plan of management The premises is to be operated at all times in accordance with the Plan of Management dated August 2021 as may be varied from time to time after consultation with NSW Police.
+A copy of the Plan of Management is to be kept on the premises and made available for inspection on the request of a police officer, council officer, Liquor and Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority